Thomas Lunsford Stokes: Biography

 His coverage of FDR's administration grew more critical over time.
 He won the Pulitzer Prize in 1939 for investigating how Kentucky politicians had corrupted the Works Progress Administration (WPA) to advance their own careers.
 He concluded the Kentucky WPA was "a grand political racket in which the taxpayer is the victim."
 Stokes and WPA Administrator Harry Hopkins traded charges for several days.
 Stokes explained why the WPA's investigation found fewer problems that he had:

-The motives were different.
-I was sent to Kentucky as a reporter.
-I had no other instructions than to write the facts as I found them.
-I had no axe to grind.
-I lay no claims to infallibility.
-I yield myself to the usual margin of error.
-I made a careful investigation, in good faith, and I stand on my conclusions....Mr.
-Hopkins...sent WPA investigators to the State to investigate the WPA.
-WPA officials and workers, when confronted by WPA investigators, naturally see over the shoulders of the latter none other than Mr. Hopkins in Washington, the man who controls their jobs.
-It is only human for them to say "It isn't so."
-To this may be attributed, at least in part, the conflict in versions of what happened in individual cases.
-But to my mind-and I think to any fair-minded person, there can be no question about the broad, general picture.
-The whole atmosphere and tone of the WPA in Kentucky is political and has been at least since early March.

 The Kentucky politician implicated was Senator Alben Barkley.
 The affair led indirectly to the passage of the Hatch Act.

 He authored an autobiography, Chip Off My Shoulder, in 1940.
 A reviewer described him: "He is irreverent but not flip, ironic but not bitter, a hater of pretense and arrogance but not of people.

 Some of his 1941 reporting on the awarding of construction contracts provoked a contentious debate in the U.S. Senate in which Senator Claude Pepper accused Stokes of "perfidious falsehood."

 Stokes became a columnist for United Features Syndicate in December 1944.
 More than 100 newspapers ran his column.
+He withdrew his column from the syndicate in late 1946 because of what he perceived as too much editorial interference.

-In 1947, he won the Raymond Clapper Award for general excellence in Washington reporting and crusading.
+In 1947, he won the Raymond Clapper Memorial Award for general excellence in Washington reporting and crusading.
 He was honored again by the Raymond Clapper Memorial Association just before his death.

 His second book, The Savannah, a study of the river's role in the South, appeared in 1951.

 He died of a brain tumor in Washington, D.C., on May 14, 1958.
 He was buried in Arlington National Cemetery.
 His wife Hannah survived him.

-The Thomas L. Stokes Award is given annually for reporting on the development, use and conservation of energy and other natural resources.
+The Thomas L. Stokes Award is given annually for reporting on the development, use, and conservation of energy and other natural resources.